sveltejs/kit/documentation/docs/03-loading.md

 If `load` returns nothing, SvelteKit will [fall through](#routing-advanced-fallthrough-routes) to other routes until something responds, or will respond with a generic 404.

-> `load` only applies to components that define pages, not the components that they import.
+> `load` only applies to [pages](#routing-pages) and [layouts](#layouts), and it may run on either the server or in the client browser.

 Code called inside `load` blocks:

->
-> - should use the SvelteKit-provided [`fetch`](#loading-input-fetch) method for getting data in order to avoid duplicate network requests
+- should use the SvelteKit-provided [`fetch`](#loading-input-fetch) method for getting data in order to avoid duplicate network requests
-> - should generally run on the same domain as any upstream API servers requiring credentials
+- should generally run on the same domain as any upstream API servers requiring credentials
-> - should not reference `window`, `document`, or any browser-specific objects
+- should not reference `window`, `document`, or any browser-specific objects
-> - should not reference any API keys or secrets directly, which will be exposed to the client, but instead call an endpoint using any required secrets
+- should not reference any API keys or secrets directly, which will be exposed to the client, but instead call an endpoint using any required secrets

+> Any state changes to a variable that happens on the server will be saved and persisted on that server as well, and all clients hitting the server-rendered page will be exposed to the already mutated state from the server.
+To share states exclusive to individual clients, use [`request.locals`](#hooks-handle) or [session](#loading-input-session).

 ### Input